Pediatric Restrictive Cardiomyopathy Workup

 Echocardiography

 Echocardiography is often diagnostic of RCM.
 Results usually include marked atrial enlargement with normal left ventricular end-diastolic dimensions (see the image below).
 Ventricular hypertrophy and atrioventricular valve dysfunction may also be present.
-Atrial thrombi and pulmonary vein atrial flow reversal duration that exceeds mitral a wave duration have also been described.
+Atrial thrombi may be seen.
+Pulmonary vein atrial flow reversal duration that exceeds mitral a wave duration has also been described.
+Duration of pulmonary vein a wave appears to have positive correlation with degree of elevated left ventricular end-diastolic pressure; this measure seems to exhibit high degree of sensitivity and specificity.
+[31]

 Unfortunately, Doppler echocardiographic findings still show overlap between RCM and CP.
 Echocardiography may reveal a thickened pericardium in patients with CP.